Catholic Church in China: People's Republic of China

 The Catholic Church in China developed into two communities.
-The "Patriotic" Church operates with approval of Chinese authorities and the "Underground" Church which professes loyalty to the pope.
+The state-sanctioned "Patriotic" Church operates with approval of Chinese authorities and an underground church which professes loyalty to the pope.
 "Underground" does not mean the underground church is secret (in contemporary China, the community mostly operates openly) but refers to its lack of official approval and lack of official support.

-Since then Catholicism, like all religions, was permitted to operate only under the supervision of the State Administration for Religious Affairs, a state body that was merged into the United Front Work Department of the Central Committee of the Chinese Communist Party in 2018.
+Since then, Catholicism, like all religions, was permitted to operate only under the supervision of the State Administration for Religious Affairs, a state body that was merged into the United Front Work Department of the Central Committee of the Chinese Communist Party in 2018 during a series of institutional reforms.
 All legal worship was to be conducted through state-approved churches belonging to the Chinese Catholic Patriotic Association (CCPA), which did not accept the primacy of the Roman Pontiff.
 In addition to overseeing the practice of the Catholic faith, the CCPA espoused politically oriented objectives as well.
 Liu Bainian, chairman of the CCPA and the Bishops Conference of the Catholic Church in China (BCCCC), stated in a 2011 interview that the church needed individuals who "love the country and love religion: politically, they should respect the Constitution, respect the law, and fervently love the socialist motherland."

 Some Catholics who recognized the authority of the Holy See chose to worship clandestinely due to the risk of harassment from authorities.
 Several underground Catholic bishops were reported as disappeared or imprisoned, and harassment of unregistered bishops and priests was common.
 There were reports of Catholic bishops and priests being forced by authorities to attend the ordination ceremonies for bishops who had not gained Vatican approval.
 Chinese authorities also had reportedly pressured Catholics to break communion with the Vatican by requiring them to renounce an essential belief in Catholicism, the primacy of the Roman Pontiff.
 In the past, however, authorities have permitted some Vatican-loyal churches to carry out operations.